zaxor0/zwerchhau/into-the-war/rules.md

 - There are 5 bands of ranges normally used in combat.
 - Melee weapons can only be used in close range, unless thrown.
 - You may use weapons outside thier normal ranges.
-- For attacks outside your weapon's range, take -1 per higher distance band.
+- Firing weapons outside their normal range, gives -1 to attack per band.
 - **Close**: Roughly within 5 feet.
 - **Near**: Between 5 and 100 feet.
 - **Far**: Between 101 and 300 feet.